 - Hold Me Tight by Dr. Sue Johnson

-We unintentionally teach our children stuff they might need to unlearn in their relationships, but we also teach our homeschooled children about humility, forgiveness, grace, what to expect of others, and what to expect of ourselves: the homeschool marriage.
+We unintentionally teach our children stuff they might need to unlearn in their relationships, but we also teach our kids about humility, forgiveness, grace, what to expect of others, and what to expect of ourselves: the homeschool marriage.

 People also ask: